BioThumos/biothumos.github.io/content/Testing/WGS.md

 	- some labs (especially the trendy ones) can take arbitrarily long
 - reasonable pricing is $1-2k
 	- anything below is suspicious, anything above likely a rip-off
+- I would recommend not giving the lab your real name if not going with a national healthcare genetics lab.
+This is to preserve privacy as your genetic information could be used for any number of things.

 ## Pre-processing
 - library preparation: PCR-free